 We went all over the island, by bus and train, for mere pennies.
 Our most expensive trip was from Mirissa Train Station at the South tip of the country back up to Colombo.
 It was 2nd class seating (there was no 1st class for the time we left at)

 Before we had gone to Sri Lanka we’d never been anywhere ‘exotic’.
-Sure, we’ve been to Mexico and to Punta Cana in the Dominican Republic which are considered ‘3rd world’ countries but we mostly stayed to the resorts we were in or went on tourist excursions.
+Sure, we’ve been to several countries considered ‘3rd world but, we mostly stayed to the resorts we were in or went on tourist excursions.

 Sri Lanka was our first time being someplace where we were truly fish out of water.
 The sights, the smells, the food, people, language, systems, tuk tuks, being mobbed by beggars and sales people at every turn and meeting people we couldn’t communicate well with but who we connected to.

 We hadn’t planned on visiting Sri Lanka originally but when we were in the UK all of us were restless to get out of our comfort zone.
 Sri Lanka afforded us that opportunity.

 One day we will return to this little country and visit old friends and make new ones.
 We will be much more experienced on our next visit and I’m sure our time will be even more fortuitous.